hpcleuven/VscDocumentation/source/brussel/tier1_sofia.rst

 The user’s ``$HOME`` directory in **sofia** is located on its own scratch file system and is distinct from the user’s ``$VSC_HOME`` found in other Tier-2 clusters.
+The quota for ``$HOME`` is 50 GB and 256.000 files.

-Therefore, users will have a default account setup upon their first login to **sofia**.
+Users will have a default account setup upon their first login to **sofia**.
 If you want copy any configuration files or customizations (*e.g.*
 ``.bashrc`` or any other dot files) from your Tier-2 cluster, you can do so through :ref:`Globus <sofia_globus>`.
+The size of the ``$HOME`` is larger so it can be used to install custom software or keep tools across projects.

 One advantage of this setup is that **sofia** remains accessible even if the Tier-2 infrastructure on the user’s home institution is down.